ejweber/weberncaa/readme.txt

 weberncaa constructs a binary tree representing the NCAA tournament bracket.
 Each internal node represents a game and its winner.
 Its children are the two previous games and their winners.
 Each leaf node represents a single NCAA tournament team.
 After constructing the tree, weberncaa attempts to determine the winner of each game using the output of a Binomial Distribution with k = 1 trials and p = win probability as given by stats.csv.
 If no data is available, weberncaa defaults to p = 90%.
 This behavior can be changed by modifying DEFAULT_PROBABILITY in ncaa_functions.hpp.

 How To Build:
-weberncaa compiles on Windows with Visual C++ Native Build Tools using the command: "cl /W4 /EHs classes.cpp weberncaa.cpp".
+weberncaa compiles on Windows with Visual C++ Native Build Tools using the command: "cl /W4 /EHs weberncaa.cpp classes.cpp".
 It should work with any C++ compiler conforming to C++99 or later.

 Issues:
 While technically complete (given its stated limitations), the dataset fails to provide probabilities for a great number of games.
 In the vast majority of complete runs, weberncaa predicts a number of matchups where the specific round and seed combination has not occurred four times in history, causing a default probability to be used.